-- All relief necessary to make the employee whole, including without limitation - - (1) Reinstatement with the same seniority as if the action had not occurred; or - (2) Damages in lieu of reinstatement, if appropriate; - (3) Twice the amount of lost compensation, plus interest; - (4) Any special damage sustained as a result of the action; and - (5) Punitive damages, if appropriate.
+- 3. All relief necessary to make the employee whole, including without limitation: - a.
+Reinstatement with the same seniority as if the action had not occurred; or - b.
+Damages in lieu of reinstatement, if appropriate; - c.
+Twice the amount of lost compensation, plus interest; - d.
+Any special damage sustained as a result of the action; and - e.
+Punitive damages, if appropriate.